Xushu-Wang/AI-powered-Historical-Text-Transcription/index.md

 Strengths:
 - Extremely high accuracy in cursive handwritten text recognition
 - Commercial product with mature software available
-- Supports both printed text(Pylaia engine: Transkribus Print M1 model) and handwritten text in all languages (HTR engine: e.g. Transkribus English Handwriting M3).
+- Supports both printed text (Pylaia engine: Transkribus Print M1 model) and handwritten text in all languages (HTR engine: e.g. Transkribus English Handwriting M3)
 - Trainable using labeled pages - the feasibility of this still remains to be tested

 Weaknesses: